mariolukas/FabScanPi-Server/README.md

 camera module.
 The idea behind using a Raspberry Pi is to provide the same hardware setup for all FabScans.
 Another benefit is that the FabScan gets a Stand-Alone, Web-Enabled 3D laser scanner.

 The FabScan PI Server is written in Python.
-The Web-Enabled user inferface is written in Python.
+The Web-Enabled user inferface is written in JavaScript and HTML5 using WebGL.
 The code for the interface can be found at: http://github.com/mariolukas/FabScanPi-Frontend That enables people with different programming skills to [contribute to this project](Readme.md#contribute).